hyoban/sakuin/README.md

 const site = = await client.site.getInfo(HANDLE)
 ```

-For more details, please take a look at the [SDK documentation](https://sakuin-docs.netlify.app).

 ## See also

 - [xLog](https://xlog.app) An open-source creative community written on the blockchain.